Stem Cell Research

 Read our latest publications on our stem cell research.

 If you want further information on the work we're doing into stem cell uses, then please do get in touch.

 Stem cells have the ability to self-renew to generate more stem cells and to turn into other types of cells.
 Broadly, stem cells can be classified into two groups; multipotent stem cells and pluripotent stem cells.
 Multipotent or “adult” stem cells exist in many different tissues and can only turn into a limited number of cell types.
 In contrast pluripotent or “embryonic” stem cells exist at the very earliest stages of development and can turn into every cell type of the body.

 We are carrying out research to use stem cells in veterinary medicine.
-To date our research has focused on the horse and we have derived pluripotent stem cells from horse embryos and multipotent stem cells from adult horse tissues.
+To date our research has focused on horses and dogs and we have derived pluripotent stem cells from horse embryos and multipotent stem cells from adult horse and dog tissues.